Setup Guide#

 Familiarity with YAML#

-Familiarity with Kubernetes eco system#
+Familiarity with the Kubernetes eco system#

-Tokkio pipeline is a Cloud native application, and uses concepts like Containerization, Kubernetes, helm etc. Users need to be familiar with these to get the best results from using the deployment scripts and the app.
+Tokkio pipeline is a cloud native application and uses concepts like containerization, Kubernetes, Helm, etc. Users need to be familiar with these to get the best results from using the deployment scripts and the app.

-kubectl: Familiarity with the kubectl the command line tool used to interact with Kubernetes clusters including querying the status or logs of Running application pods etc.
+kubectl: Familiarity with the kubectl, the command line tool used to interact with Kubernetes clusters, including querying the status or logs of running application pods, etc.